|

 Alain Ducasse

-The only chef
+The only chef in

-has inspired "Spoon" restaurants in Paris, Mauritius,
+and has inspired "Spoon" restaurants in Paris, Mauritius,

-London, and Tokyo.
-In addition to contributing to and writing
+In addition to contributing

-in the "Journal du Dimanche". |
+the French public in the "Journal du Dimanche". |

-| Born on a
+Born on a

 farm in Castelsarrazin in the Landes region of southern France,